cybernetsworks/cybernetsworks.github.io/_posts/2024-12-12-setting-up-an-ubuntu-server-vm.md

 **REQUIREMENT**
 * VirtualBox
 * Ubuntu Server Image.
 You can download the Ubuntu server iso from the official Ubuntu [website](https://ubuntu.com/download/server#manual-install).
+**NOTE: WE ARE USING UBUNTU SERVER 22.04 FOR THIS INSTALLATION PROCESS.**

 ### SETTING UP UBUNTU DESKTOP VM
 - Launch VirtualBox and click *NEW*
   ![Alt text](/assets/images/UbuntuDesktopInstall0.png)
 - Fill in the requirements
   ![Alt text](/assets/images/ubuntu-server-setup-1.png)
   - Enter a desired name.
 Here we used *Ubuntu-server-gateway*
-  - Select the Ubuntu Desktop image from the stored folder.
+  - Select the Ubuntu Server image from the stored folder.
 Here it is in the Download Folder
   - Check Skip Unattended Installation
   - Click Next
 - Memory Allocation